MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Using.md

 name.
 When you use the name, PowerShell searches the .NET Global Assembly Cache (GAC) for the associated assembly.

-If you are not creating new PowerShell classes, use the `Add-Type` cmdlet instead.
+If you aren't creating new PowerShell classes, use the `Add-Type` cmdlet instead.
 For more information, see [Add-Type](xref:Microsoft.PowerShell.Utility.Add-Type).